Chitsulo L, Engels D, Montresor A, Savioli L, 2000. The global status of schistosomiasis and its control. Acta Trop 77: 41–51.

 Ahmed AM, Abbas H, Mansour FA, Gasim GI, Adam I, 2012.
 Schistosoma haematobium infections among schoolchildren in central Sudan one year after treatment with praziquantel.
 Parasit Vectors 5: 108.

-Olliaro PL 2011.
+Olliaro PL et al. 2011.
 A multicentre randomized controlled trial of the efficacy and safety of single-dose praziquantel at 40 mg/kg vs. 60 mg/kg for treating intestinal schistosomiasis in the Philippines, Mauritania, Tanzania and Brazil.
 PLoS Negl Trop Dis 5: e1165.

 Russell Stothard J, Sousa-Figueiredo JC, Simba Khamis I, Garba A, Rollinson D, 2009.
 Urinary schistosomiasis-associated morbidity in school children detected with urine albumin to creatinin ratio (UACR) reagent strips.
 J Pediatr Urol 5: 287–291.

 Murare HM, Taylor P, 1987.
 Haematuria and proteinuria during Schistosoma haematobium infection: relationship to intensity of infection and the value of chemical reagent strips for pre and post-treatment diagnosis.
 Trans R Soc Trop Med Hyg 81: 426–430.